-2) We will meet in small groups to advance work on 3 new anti-racism action projects:
+2) We will meet in small groups to advance work on 4 anti-racism action projects:

 * Schools Initiative

 * Legislative Initiative

-(See Join One of the Current Coming Together Action Projects for more information.)
+For more information please see: Join One of the Current Coming Together Action Projects

 “Coming Together” is a project for the greater Amherst, MA area to engage the community to talk about race, better understand each other, stand against racism, and build a healthier community.